pypa/packaging.python.org/source/packaging.rst

       (ideally a link into setuptools)
    3. Explain how setuptools builds on top of distutils (maybe cover some hisory of why it's like this) (ideally a link into setuptools docs)
-   4. link to the "Complete Guide to setup.py", which covers all subcommands and keyboards (including distutils) (this does *not* exist atm, but ideally it exists in the setuptools docs, not in these docs)
+   4. link to the "Complete Guide to setup.py", which covers all subcommands and keywords (including distutils) (this does *not* exist atm, but ideally it exists in the setuptools docs, not in these docs)